anandh4411/vision-engine-api-gateway/README.md

 ```

 The API Gateway will start listening on the specified port (default: 3000) and forward incoming requests to the microservices based on the load balancing strategy.

-## Load Balancing Configuration

-The current load balancing strategy is round-robin, which evenly distributes requests across the specified microservice instances.
-You can extend or modify the `createLoadBalancer` utility function in `app.js` to implement more sophisticated load balancing algorithms based on your needs.

 ## Adding More Routes